 If you’re looking to explore and create from home, MOXI offers a variety of exploratory projects and challenges that can be completed from the comforts of home, or even better, your hotel room.
 From free digital programs, including mosaic projects, printable coloring sheets, and STEAM activities to toddler video activities, the creative and curious minds in your household will rejoice.
 Learn More

 Dive into Virtual Fun

 Head to the Santa Barbara Waterfront for a bird’s eye view of the Santa Barbara Harbor from the 4th Floor of the Santa Barbara Outdoor Visitor Center.
 Located within the Santa Barbara Maritime Museum (SBMM), bring the whole family to enjoy this spectacular view on weekends.

-While SBMM is temporarily closed, you can still learn California’s storied history of human interactions with the sea through their Educational Programs.
+Learn about California’s storied history of human interactions with the sea in-person via amazing exhibits at the waterfront museum or through their Educational Programs.
 From the comforts of home or your hotel room, you can access SBMM at Home, a variety of virtual programs that include self-guided tours in the field, video tours of SBMM’s indoor exhibits, and recorded lectures.
 You can also access various maritime-related arts and crafts projects, including coloring pages, Lego projects, knot tying, cooking, and more.